 “I have been a Team in Training tri coach for 9 years.
 When I began coaching I did not personally know any Leukemia/Lymphoma cancer patients/survivors.
 (Though I am a cancer survivor – malignant melanoma 1997 diagnosed/surgically removed).
 Over the years I’ve come to hear many sad stories of lost loved ones and a few happy stories from the lucky ones.
 I was always amazed at the participants for getting out there and asking for money.
 It was a prospect that scared the bleep out of me personally.
 I finally decided that I needed to become a participant, face a fear, and take my turn fundraising.
 So here I am!”

 If you want to join Endurance Nation and apply for your $250 fundraising “kickstart”, please visit our Join Page here.
-If the Team is closed you can buy a training plan or join the WaitList for the next available opening.
+If the Team is closed you can or join the WaitList for the next available opening.

 I will be doing my first Half Ironman® this year at Oklahoma City OK, and by donating money to my cause you are helping me get to that finish line.“